 top of page

 Estrogen gets us heated!
+Estrogen and Perimenopause

 Estrogen makes people soft in a strong way.
 Soft powerful belly, luscious bouncy hips, lustrous soft skin, and juicy vajayjays.
 All people have estrogen in them, as well as testosterone and progesterone, all of which happen to be steroids.